 Asking for help takes courage.
 Ask your loved one what they need to begin their journey to lasting recovery.
-Call 800-926-9037 Who Answers? to discuss treatment options with a specialist today.
+Call (800) 662-HELP (4357) to discuss treatment options with a specialist today.

 - Wilson, B. R. A. (2019).
 Transtheoretical model of behavior change.
 Salem Press Encyclopedia of Health.

 - Moeller, S. J., Platt, J. M., Wu, M., & Goodwin, R. D. (2020).
 Perception of treatment need among adults with substance use disorders: Longitudinal data from a representative sample of adults in the United States.
 Drug and Alcohol Dependence, 209.